Miss Not These Thailand Adventures!

 Features: Waterfalls, rivers, open grassy fields flanked by steep jungle mountains.

 Best time to go: March is Pai’s most comfortable month as it transitions from winter (October to February) to summer (April to May).
-Rainy season starts in May or June and can be a fantastic, tourist-free time to visit, as the rains bring out lush tropical foliage.
+The rainy season starts in May or June and can be a fantastic, tourist-free time to visit, as the rains bring out lush tropical foliage.

 Exploring Bangkok’s Chatuchak Weekend Market